 You don’t have to be a pro photographer (or even average-level Instagrammer) to produce a photo that’s 100 percent cool.
 Take this adorable I love dad Father’s Day photo from Freckle photo — although she does have great tips on her site for how to get the beautiful focus (and she did use a pro camera), you’ll find her tips helpful and inspiring.

-Last-minute Father’s Day gift idea 11: A gift card he’ll love in a cool holder
+11. Last-minute Father’s Day gift idea: A cool gift card in a cool holder

-We think gift cards get significantly more special with special kid-made wrapping like this Father’s Day DIY duck tape gift card holder by Mad In Crafts which perfectly complements a gift card for music downloads or audio accessories.
+We think gift cards get significantly more special with special kid-made wrapping like this Father’s Day Pop-Up Gamer Card Gift Holder by Jennifer Maker which perfectly complements a gift card for video games or accessories.
 Click over for a video tutorial.
-And see it among our other favorite DIY handmade gift from the kids this year.
+And check out some more ideas in our favorite DIY handmade gift from the kids.

-Last-minute Father’s Day gift idea 12: An out-of-this-world printable
+12. Last-minute Father’s Day gift idea: An out-of-this-world printable

-We’ve often turned to SkyGoodies for its DIY printable kits for last-minute handmade gift ideas, and here we are, doing it again!
-Look at the printable camera frame above — how cool is that?
-The best part is that it’s instantly downloadable, which means you could print it out just minutes before you see Dad on Father’s Day, fold and assemble.
+We’ve often turned to Mr. Printables for its free DIY printable kits for last-minute handmade gift ideas, and here we are, doing it again!
+Look at the printable Dad glasses above — how cool are they?
+Not only are they free, they’re also instantly downloadable, which means you could print it out just minutes before you see Dad on Father’s Day, fold and assemble.
 (Not that you’d procrastinate that long.
 But you could.)